 Chicago, IL 60628

-All guests, including children, must have a ticket.
+All guests, including children over two years of age, must have a ticket.

 - Admission to the arena is by ticket only